liusida/liusida.github.io/_posts/2017-08-24-deep-scratch.md

 ## Day 4

 Since the code was work and was ugly...
-I decided to refactory the code.
+I decided to refactor the code.

-[Day 4's notebook][day4] <- I have refactoried half of the code.
+[Day 4's notebook][day4] <- I had refactored half of the code.

 ## Day 5

-Refactory done.
+Refactor done.
 I was happy that the code looks clean now.

-During refactory, I attended to calculate the derivative of $Z=WA+b, \frac{\partial Z}{\partial A}$, but since $Z,W,A$ are all matrices, I failed to understand the derivative of Matrix-by-Matrix.
-According the Wikipedia, it seems results a four-rank tensor.
-So, it was lucky that in neural network, the final $L$ is a scalar, so derivative of Scalar-by-Martix is much easy to understand.
+During refactoring, I attended to calculate the derivative of **Z=WA+b**, the **dL/dA**, but since **Z,W,A** are all matrices, I failed to understand the derivative of Matrix-by-Matrix.
+According to the Wikipedia, it seems results a four-rank tensor.
+So, it was lucky that in the neural network, the final $L$ is a scalar, so derivative of Scalar-by-Martix is much easy to understand.

 I also noticed that in Tensorflow, the final loss function is a Vector!
 So, they must understand what is the derivative of Matrix-by-Matrix!